Cold trap (astronomy): Atmospheric cold traps

-As pointed out by Peter Ward and Donald Brownlee in their book The Life and Death of Planet Earth, the current process of the actual loss of oceans was only documented twice, first during the Apollo 16 Moon mission (although by accident, which involved the mission's astronauts observing Earth via a unique Carruthers camera that was both created and used only once, for that particular mission, as such a process can only be viewed under UV light and from the Moon, due to it lacking an atmosphere to block out said UV light), and again during the 1990s via studies from astronauts taken while aboard the Space Shuttle.
+As pointed out by Peter Ward and Donald Brownlee in their book The Life and Death of Planet Earth, the process of ocean loss has only been documented twice: first during the Apollo 16 Moon mission, when the mission's astronauts observed Earth using a unique Carruthers camera, and again during the 1990s through studies based on observations made by astronauts aboard the Space Shuttle.

-Saturn's moon Titan has a very weak cold trap which is only able to hang on to some of its atmospheric methane.
-Thus, it has been suggested that Titan is the closest analog to what Earth's atmosphere will look like as Earth's cold trap fails, with methane instead of water, and hydrocarbon products of photochemistry instead of oxygen and ozone.
+Saturn's moon Titan has a very weak cold trap that is only able to retain some of its atmospheric methane.
+Thus, it has been suggested that Titan is the closest analog to what Earth's atmosphere will look like as Earth's cold trap fails, with methane instead of water and hydrocarbon products of photochemistry instead of oxygen and ozone.

 Cold traps are thought to function for oxygen on Ganymede.